iamketan56/All-About-CPP-Langauage-Coding-/README.md

 <b>11.Terminology</b>
 <br>
-	<b>Formal Parameter<b> : A variable and its type as they appear in the prototype of the function or method.<br>
+	<b>Formal Parameter</b> : A variable and its type as they appear in the prototype of the function or method.<br>
 	<b>Actual Parameter</b> : The variable or expression corresponding to a formal parameter that appears in the function or method call in the calling environment.<br>
 	For esay understanding check argumnet2.cpp file<br>